 Joseph Smith grew up during a time of spiritual revival in America known as restorationism.
 It was at this time, 1820, that Joseph Smith claimed to have received a marvelous vision in which God the Father and God the Son materialized and spoke to him as he was praying in the woods.
-He reportedly said that the two “personages” took a rather dim view of the Christian church and for that matter the world at large, and announced that a restoration of Christianity was needed, and that Smith had been chosen to launch the new dispensation.
+He reportedly said that the two “personages” took a rather dim view of the Christian church and, for that matter, the world at large and announced that a restoration of Christianity was needed and that Smith had been chosen to launch the new dispensation.
 Since its beginnings until the present day, the Mormon Church holds the position that they alone represent true Christianity.

 Joseph Smith met his end at the hands of an angry mob.
 Having attempted to quiet the polygamy issue after the church had settled in Nauvoo, Illinois, Smith and his followers destroyed an anti-Mormon newspaper building and consequently were arrested and in a jail awaiting trial.
 The jail was stormed by an angry mob of two hundred people and Joseph Smith and his brother were murdered.
-After his untimely death, there was a split in the “church”.
-The church he established remains centralized today both in Missouri, (the Community of Christ—RLDS) and in Utah, where many Mormons had followed their new leader, Brigham Young.
+After his untimely death, there was a split in the “church.”
+The church Smith established remains centralized today both in Missouri (the Community of Christ—RLDS) and in Utah, where many Mormons had followed their new leader, Brigham Young.